Article · Field notes

 - creating content from what I learned

-When I write a post, record a short video, or share weekly lessons, the first purpose is consolidation.
-Memory.
-The content strategy part comes second.
+When I write a post, record a short video, or share what I learned that week, the first job is just to make it stick in my own head.
+Any content-strategy upside comes second.

 And yes, this gets overwhelming.